sajan69/family-tree/README.md

-# Family Tree Project
+# Family Tree Project: User Guide

-## Project Overview
+## Introduction

-The Family Tree project is a web-based application designed to digitize and visualize the family tree of any family.
-This interactive platform allows family members to explore their lineage, update family information, and maintain a comprehensive record of their family history.
+The Family Tree project is a web-based application designed to digitize and visualize family trees.
+It offers an interactive platform for families to explore their lineage, update information, and maintain a comprehensive record of their family history.

 ## Key Features